101 Water St, Marquette, IA

 Our goal with Maiden Voyage Tours is to be able to bring the river alive for our guests.
-We do this with stories of fishing, clamming, and trapping as well as song of Mississippi Folklore.
+We do this with stories of fishing, clamming, and trapping as well as songs of Mississippi Folklore.
 We wish to offer our guests the most unique riverboat tour possible.
-At Maiden Voyage we strive to take your experience beyond any ordinary riverboat tour.
+At Maiden Voyage we strive to make your experience beyond any ordinary riverboat tour.
 Learn more about our types of TOURS and what we have to offer.
 We truly have a passion for what we do and can’t wait to have you aboard.
 Please call 563-586-2123 with questions.
 We also welcome you to BOOK YOUR TOUR ONLINE.

 Captain Robert Vavra